(And I've got a series of great adventures on our National Scenic Trails!)

 Of all the eating utensils, the simple titanium spoon is our fav.
 Unlike the Light My Fire sporks that seem to break on a whim (and we've gone through many), This has been on dozens of trips and remains tried and true (gets out gooey stuff like PB from a jar without breaking), and good also for scraping away food while cleaning the pot, too.

-Dreaming of a great winter hiking in the Florida Sunshine among the Palms and Palmettos, and yeah, the Gators?
+So what's it like doing a long-distance hike in Florida of all places, among the palms and palmettos, and yeah, the gators, cotton mouths, and other critters?
 Check out Gators, Guts, and Glory!
 An adventure on the wild side!